philbooth/bfj/README.md

 ### bfj.parse (stream, options)

+`parse` returns a promise and
-`parse` asynchronously parses
+asynchronously parses
-JSON from
-a [Readable] instance
+a [Readable] stream of JSON data.
-and returns a promise.
 If there are
 no syntax errors,
 the promise is resolved